DanielGiljam/tanstack-query-with-orbitjs/apps/degree-thesis/docs/08-results.assets/_concrete-example-initial-code.md

 };
 ```

-Now, we have two more components to implement.
+Now, there are two more components to implement.

 The `ChatMessageList` component…